1st (City of London) Battalion, London Regiment (Royal Fusiliers): Hundred Days Offensive

 56th (1st L) Division returned to the line near Cambrai on 6–8 September, and it then carried out a series of sidestepping reliefs until it was alongside the Arras–Cambrai road on 27 September when the Battle of the Canal du Nord was launched.
 While the Canadian Corps stormed the canal, 56th (1st L) Division advanced along it, clearing both banks.
 167th Brigade was in reserve, afterwards sending patrols towards Palluel and entering it the next day.
 The division then held its position at Palluel facing the marshy ground along the canal.
 After the Battle of Cambrai (8–9 October) the Germans began pulling back and 167th Bde sent fighting patrols into Arleux, though it could not hold the town until the Canadians cleared it on 12 October during the pursuit to the River Selle.

 56th (1st L) Division was sent back for rest on 15 October.
 It returned by motor bus on 1 November to the Denain area, ready for the Battle of the Sambre.
 The division was to attack east of Famars, with 167th Bde passing through the other two to clear the ground as far as the Aunelle river.
 On 3 November patrols reported that the enemy had retired, so the advance was carried out without opposition and 167th was not needed.
 The cavalry found the river strongly held, but next day the division crossed the river against half-hearted opposition.
 However the river Grand Honnelle beyond was in a deep, wooded ravine, and 168th Bde was repulsed on 5 November.
-167th Brigade was to take over on the night of 6/7 November, but 168th Bde found that the enemy had had retired and crossed the Grand Honnelle during the night.
+167th Brigade was to take over on the night of 6/7 November, but 168th Bde found that the enemy had retired and crossed the Grand Honnelle during the night.
 167th Brigade led the advance that day and on 8 November, encountering little opposition, the leading troops having their supplies dropped by air.
 Then, as they approached the belt of woods west of Blaregnies they were stopped by artillery and machine gun fire.
 The division continued the advance on 9 November, halting for the night behind a line of outposts provided by 1st Londons.
 On 10 November 1st Londons advanced behind a screen of the 16th Lancers.
 They had passed through Harveng before opposition was encountered: machine gun fire from both flanks held up the cavalry.
 1st Londons then attacked and cleared the ground, entering Harmignies and establishing a line beyond it.